Article

 Helps improve productivity

 Properly trained employees deliver faster support.
-When businesses commit to ongoing development, they create a team that can prioritize tasks efficiently, resolve issues promptly, leverage resources effectively, and more.
-Doing so can improve agent productivity and customer service key performance indicators (KPIs) like customer satisfaction (CSAT), first reply time (FRT), and other metrics.
+When businesses commit to ongoing development, they create teams capable of prioritizing tasks efficiently, resolving issues promptly, leveraging resources effectively, and more.
+This, in turn, can improve agent productivity and customer service key performance indicators (KPIs) like customer satisfaction (CSAT), first reply time (FRT), and other metrics.

 What’s the difference between training and hiring customer service candidates?

-Some businesses may prioritize hiring experienced candidates and de-prioritize the training process.
+Some businesses may prioritize hiring experienced customer support agents and de-prioritize the training process.
 They may think they can cut corners or reduce expenses by assembling experienced staff.
 This is a common oversight.

 While hiring the best candidates is important, businesses still need to train them no matter their skill level.
 Training customer service candidates can make a difference in critical areas like:

-• Communicating your vision: While a skilled rep may know how to provide good customer service, they don’t know how to provide good customer service for your business.
-Training can educate new hires on your customer support goals.
+- Communicating your vision: While a skilled rep may know how to provide good customer service, they don’t know how to provide good customer service for your business.
+Training can educate new hires on your customer service goals.

-• Explaining your tools: If you use customer service software or other in-house applications, training can show new hires how best to use them.
+- Explaining your tools: If you use customer service tools or other in-house applications, training can show new hires how best to use them.

 So, while hiring experienced candidates is a great way to build a solid support team, businesses still need training programs to help them reach their full potential.